 But Jesus said, Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it”.
 (Matt 7:13-14) I am the gate; whoever enters through me will be saved.
 (John 10:9) I am the way and the truth and the life.
 No one comes to the Father except through me.
 (John 14:6) Sounds pretty exclusive to me.

-Another is the elevation of dreams, visions and prophetic messages above the written word as the preferred source of information concerning God’s plans.
+Another is the elevation of dreams, visions, and prophetic messages above the written word as the preferred source of information concerning God’s plans.
 It is true that Peter spoke of dreams, visions, and prophetic messages as signs that the last days are upon us (Acts 2:17-18).
 But these were meant to support the written word, not replace it.

 Because of this misuse use of Spiritual gifts, a growing number of Christians believe the time of God’s wrath will actually be a time of glory for believers who are spiritually prepared, a time for the “Manifestation of the Sons of God.”
 They don’t believe Jesus is coming to take His Church to heaven.
 Instead they believe the Church will create heaven here and when it’s ready we’ll summon the Lord to come and lead us.
-By relying primarily on these dreams and visions they’ve re-written God’s plan for the end of the age, making it into a human centered elevation of man to godhood.
-But God said His word is the lamp for our feet and the light for our path (Psalm 119:105) not our dreams and visions.
-Paul’s admonition to “search the Scriptures daily to see if these things be true” (Acts 17:11) seems to have been forgotten where these dreams, visions and prophecies are concerned.
+By relying primarily on these dreams and visions they’ve re-written God’s plan for the end of the age, making it into a human-centered elevation of man to godhood.
+But God said His Word is the lamp for our feet and the light for our path (Psalm 119:105) not our dreams and visions.
+Paul’s admonition to “search the Scriptures daily to see if these things are true” (Acts 17:11) seems to have been forgotten where these dreams, visions, and prophecies are concerned.

 These examples of false teaching in the Church were predicted by Paul as part of the apostasy that would precede the Day of the Lord (2 Thes.
 2:3).